Hunter Dozier Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the eighth-ranked team ERA among all MLB pitching staffs (3.61).
+- The Rangers' 3.52 team ERA ranks eighth across all league pitching staffs.

-- The Rangers allow the fourth-fewest home runs in baseball (12 total, 0.8 per game).
+- Rangers pitchers combine to surrender 12 home runs (0.7 per game), the third-fewest in baseball.

-- Eovaldi (1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched) gets the start for the Rangers, his fourth of the season.
+- Perez makes the start for the Rangers, his fourth of the season.
+He is 2-1 with a 2.87 ERA and 16 strikeouts through 15 2/3 innings pitched.

-- His most recent appearance came on Thursday against the Kansas City Royals, when the right-hander tossed five innings, surrendering six earned runs while allowing 10 hits.
+- The lefty last pitched on Saturday against the Houston Astros, when he tossed five innings, allowing two earned runs while giving up five hits.

-- The 33-year-old has amassed an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
-Opponents are hitting .323 against him.
+- The 32-year-old has amassed an ERA of 2.87, with 9.2 strikeouts per nine innings, in three games this season.
+Opponents have a .290 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.